Arcensoth/timekeeper-datapack/README.md

 `7`   | ![Moon Phase 7] | Waxing Gibbous

 ### Repeating Interval
+These hooks are based on `gametime` and will run regardless of how the day-night cycle runs; i.e. they are unaffected by both the gamerule and modifications to `daytime` (e.g. with `time add` or `time set`).

+**Keep in mind that these are not true seconds.** These hooks are based on tick-seconds which are only equivalent to true second under the assumption that game-time is running perfectly synchronized to real-time.
+Technically speaking this is never truly the case, but for most purposes these assumptions work reasonably well.
+If you're doing something time-sensitive (e.g. a timer for speedruns) you should not use these hooks.

 Function Tag                      | Conditions
 --------------------------------- | -----------
 `#timekeeper:hooks/every/second`  | Run by the server every tick-second (20 ticks).